Piriformis Syndrome Exercises That Actually Work

 Why Stretching Alone Doesn’t Work

-Stretching it might feel good, but unless you retrain how the pelvis and trunk interact, the same tension will return.
+When your alignment is off, your piriformis becomes a stabilizer it was never meant to be.
+Piriformis stretches might feel good in the moment, but unless you retrain how the pelvis and trunk interact, the same tension will return.

 Functional Exercises for Piriformis Muscle Syndrome

-• Ribcage–Pelvis Stacking — Aligns the trunk so hips rotate freely, reducing overuse of the piriformis.
+Ribcage–Pelvis Stacking: Aligns the trunk so hips rotate freely, reducing overuse of the piriformis.

-• Glute Integration Drills — Reconnects the posterior chain so both sides share the load evenly.
+Glute Integration Drills: Reconnects the posterior chain so both sides share the load evenly.

 The Best Strengthening Exercises for the Piriformis

-• Single-Leg Cable Row — Teaches whole-body integration under load.
+Single-Leg Cable Row: Teaches whole-body integration under load.

 When to Use Piriformis Pain Stretches

-1. Lie on your back, cross one ankle over the opposite knee.
+How to stretch your glutes safely: Lie on your back, cross one ankle over the opposite knee.
+Keep your spine neutral and exhale to release tension.

 Building a Sustainable Recovery Plan